Long term travel taught me that not everything goes as planned… and that is actually a good thing.

 The beauty of long term travel is relieving yourself from the pressure to see everything and fill your day with activities, just to make it worth the flight.
 There have been days when I did absolutely nothing other than just hang out at the hostel, read a book while relaxing on a hammock, Skyping with my family on the other side of the world or even go to the local market to just browse around.
 Those days were great and needed, because as anybody who has been travelling long term may confirm one gets burnt out of constantly hopping on a long bus ride or having to deal with the tremendous heat of the Caribbean coast.

 Long-term travel has thought me that plans can and will change, and this may actually be a very good thing.
 It taught me that by letting go of the itinerary, we make room for spontaneity and in those times you’ll find the best moments of your trip.

 What do you think of traveling without a plan?
 What have you learned from it?

-Claudia Tavani is from Cagliari (Sardinia) and is obsessed with travelling.
-A former human rights lawyer and academic, after devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started travelling around Latin America, and she has hardly stopped since.
+Claudia Tavani is from Cagliari (Sardinia) and is obsessed with traveling.
+A former human rights lawyer and academic, after devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started traveling around Latin America, and she has hardly stopped since.
 Blogging came as a natural consequence, for Claudia wanted to let her family and friends be updated with her adventures.
 Read about her travels at My Adventures Across the World and connect with her on Facebook & Twitter.